Get insider access

 • Speakers sound muffled and lack bass.

 The ASUS ROG Zephyrus G14 is excellent as a workstation.
-Its AMD CPU and GPU have enough processing power to handle demanding tasks like video editing and 3D animation, and it has a sharp QHD display with a wide color gamut, which is great for content creation.
+Its AMD CPU and GPU have enough processing power to handle demanding tasks like video editing and 3D animation, and it's available with a sharp QHD display that's suitable for content creation.
 The keyboard feels comfortable to type on for hours, and its wide port selection includes an HDMI port and two USB-Cs that can also output a video signal to an external monitor.
 Unfortunately, it gets hot and loud under load, and there's some thermal throttling on the GPU.

 Pros